DerekShain/fs-journal/src/reflections/wk1/day-1.md

 ## What are the benefits of having multiple branches?

-One of reason to have multiple branches is that you can have the master branch live while you are working on an updated version of the code.
+One reason to have multiple branches is that you can have the master branch live while you are working on an updated version of the code.

 ## What is the difference between Git and GitHub?